Recognition of EMS Personnel Licensure Interstate CompAct “REPLICA”

 Q: Who does REPLICA apply to?

-A: REPLICA applies to individual EMS personnel, 18 years of age, with an unrestricted license in a member state as an EMT, AEMT or, Paramedic whose license was issued following the successful completion of a National Registry of EMT exam.
+A: REPLICA applies to individual EMS personnel, 18 years of age, with an unrestricted license in a member state as an EMT, AEMT or, Paramedic issued.
 The EMS personnel must practice under the supervision of a medical director.
 Members of the military separating from active duty and their spouses would be eligible for an expedited pathway to licensure in REPLICA states.
 This includes the National Guard and Reserves.

 Q: How does a state join REPLICA?